cathstyles/sembl/README.md

 ### Importing `Thing` records from CSV

-Open the rails console, and then:
+Open the rails console `rails console`, and then

-If images are in the same directory as the file
+if images are in the same directory as the file, run:

     ThingImporter.new("path/to/filename.csv")

-If images are in different directory:
+if images are in different directory, run:

     ThingImporter.new("path/to/filename.csv", image_path: "path/to/images")

 ### Testing emails

-Test emails locally using [Mailcatcher](http://mailcatcher.me/).
-Install it separately:
+You can test emails locally using [Mailcatcher](http://mailcatcher.me/), which you need to install separately:

     $ gem install mailcatcher
     $ mailcatcher

-When it is running, visit http://localhost:1080/ to see the emails.
+Now that it is running, visit http://localhost:1080/ to see the emails sent while using the local, development version of application.

 ### Running specs

+Running the specs are a way of testing the application is working as expected prior to deploying it to production (to Heroku).

-* Start the Solr engine in the test environment: `RAILS_ENV=test rake sunspot:solr:run`
+* Start the Solr engine in the test environment: `RAILS_ENV=test rake sunspot:solr:run` in one terminal session
-* Have foreman running to serve assets (see the "Running the application locally" section)
+* Have foreman running in another terminal session to serve assets (see the "Running the application locally" section)
-* Many of the specs are currently out of date, but there is one large integration spec that runs through a whole 3 player game:
+* Many of the specs are currently out of date, but there is one large integration spec that runs through a whole 3 player game.
+Run this command in a 3rd terminal session:
   * `bundle exec rspec spec/features/playing_a_whole_game_spec.rb`

 # Deployment

-The app runs on Heroku.
-It uses these add-ons:
+The production app runs on Heroku and uses these add-ons:

 * Heroku Postgres - database
 * PG Backups Auto - database backups